Sen. Schmitt: Aid Bill Will Fund Middle East Migration

 The $95.3 billion foreign aid bill signed by President Joe Biden failed to secure the U.S border, instead spending billions of dollars to encourage migration from the Middle East, Sen. Eric Schmitt said Thursday.

-"Not only did the 'Foreign Aid' package do nothing to secure our own border, it included $3.5 billion to supercharge mass migration from the Middle East," the Missouri Republican posted on X, formerly Twitter, while sharing a press release from the U.S. Citizenship and Immigration Services announcing its plans for international field offices in Qatar and Turkey.
+"Not only did the 'Foreign Aid' package do nothing to secure our own border, it included $3.5 billion to supercharge mass migration from the Middle East," the Missouri Republican posted on X while sharing a press release from the U.S. Citizenship and Immigration Services announcing its plans for international field offices in Qatar and Turkey.

 "Opening these field offices establishes a USCIS presence and expertise in critical locations in the Middle East and is part of our commitment to the Biden-Harris administration's efforts to facilitate safe, lawful, and orderly migration and family reunification," USCIS Director Ur M. Jaddou said.
 "Our presence in Qatar and Turkey expands USCIS' footprint outside the United States, supports our humanitarian mission, and strengthens the integrity of the U.S. immigration system."